Britt Hysen, EIC, Millennial Magazine: 10 Years of Growth in Digital Media

 From that very conference show floor, I switched my point and shoot camera to video mode and started interviewing attendees.
 When I returned to LA, I moved into full production mode with The DoLab, an event production company known for their famous festival Lightning in a Bottle.
 I began interviewing festival artists and musicians to inspire our peers.
 This became the foundation of Millennial Magazine.

 In 2013, I worked with CNBC where I began to see that CEOs were quickly becoming the new celebrities.
 During my time there, I witnessed what was being coined the “disrupter movement.”
-In 2014, I teamed up with my mom, Sylvia, who owned a public relations firm, to officially launch our own platform, one that would share these inspiring stories with the world.
+In 2014, I teamed up with my mom, a public relations consultant, to officially launch our own platform, one that would share these inspiring stories with the world.

 How have you developed as a professional, and what lessons have shaped your outlook?

 When I think back to who I was as a budding entrepreneur over a decade ago, I realize how much I’ve grown and developed professionally.
 I’ve been blessed with incredible experiences and wins over the years, but have also faced my share of rough and challenging times.
 All of the ups and downs led to a more poised and strategic outlook on the future.

 One of the biggest lessons I’ve recently learned is to look at a business through the lens of your personal brand.
 For the past 13 years, I’ve helped entrepreneurs and professionals share their personal stories without realizing the market was going to catch up to a new standard that requires “the face as the logo.”